WalletConnect/walletconnect-docs/docs/specs/clients/push/push-subscription.md

 ## Push Subscribe

-To learn more about the push subscribe flow please vist [Push Subscribe](./push-subscribe.md)
+To learn more about the push subscribe flow please visit [Push Subscribe](./push-subscribe.md)